Kilmarnock: Early growth

 of Beansburn, Bonnyton, and Riccarton.
 This led to such communities and villages around the town losing their identities due to the process of rehousing people who were dispersed to the new housing schemes.
 These large new housing areas lacked adequate shopping and recreational facilities, and most of them were not within convenient walking distance of the old town centre.
+Despite the growth in population of Kilmarnock, the town did not grow in terms of proportion, and construction of new building took place mostly on "gap sites", the construction of houses at Robertson Place by the Kilmarnock Building Company, being an exception.